DiRAC-HPC/mi-benchmarking-2020-11-public/eagle/README.markdown

 # Weak scaling test
-Weak scaling can be tested by increasing the problem size with the number of threads as shown below:
+Weak scaling can be tested by increasing the problem size with the number of threads.
+We increase the number of threads cubically as the replicate parameter increases the problem size on all 3 axes.

+This is shown below:

     # Scale 1